-De Novo Planning Group Aland Use Planning, Design, and Environmental Firm Figure V-22: Diversity Index by Census Block Group - 2010 NEW FIGURE
+De Novo Planning Group Aland Use Planning, Design, and Environmental Firm

-Figure V-23: Housing Choice Vouchers by Census Tract NEW FIGURE
+Figure V-23: Housing Choice Vouchers by Census Tract

-Figure V-24: Sensitive Communities NEW FIGURE
+Figure V-24: Sensitive Communities

 VI EVALUATION OF THE 2014-2019 HOUSING ELEMENT

 A. INTRODUCTION

 California Government Code 65588(a) requires each jurisdiction to evaluate the effectiveness of the existing Housing Element, the appropriateness of the goals, objectives, and policies, and the progress in implementing the programs over the planning period of the Housing Element.
 This chapter contains a review of the programs of the previous Housing Element and evaluates the degree to which these programs have been implemented during the previous planning period.
 This section also includes a detailed review of the County's progress toward facilitating the production of its share of the regional housing need.
 The findings from this evaluation have been instrumental in determining the County's 2014 - 2019 Housing Plan.